WOWProjectsco/wp-our-programs/readme.txt

 == Screenshots ==

-1. The team member profile management screen within the WordPress admin.
+1. The organization program management screen within the WordPress admin.

-2. The team members displayed on the front-end with a little CSS.
+2. The organization programs displayed on the front-end with a little CSS.

+3. Single organization program displayed on the front-end with a little CSS.

 == Upgrade Notice =